 We’re using the whole egg in this test, but you could do either the eggs or the eggshells to store and use separately.
 Eggshell powder is not something I would normally make for our dogs, but I’m all about trying new things.

-Although our dogs get raw eggs with the shell, I took a multi-step approach to prepping the eggshells for grinding, then added it to my scramble (optional).
+Although our dogs usually get raw eggs with their shells, I took a multi-step approach to prepping the eggshells for grinding, then added it to my scramble (optional).
 That way, readers with different supplies or health concerns can see a more thorough prep option for eggshells, and I could be more confident in safe storage.
 It also makes it safer for the humans who may be exposed to the powder during grinding and use.

 After transferring the eggs to a dish for prep, I washed all of the eggshells.
 They were then immersed in boiling water for a sterilising wash.
 The washed eggshells were transferred to a baking tray to dry briefly, and then baked at approximately ~100C for approximately 10 minutes.
 This is both to provide an additional safety measure and to completely dry the eggshells prior to grinding.